xaviranik/CMS-Blog/README.md

 # CMS-Blog
-#This is a dynamic CMS blog made with Core PHP.
+#This is a dynamic CMS blog made with vanilla PHP.